-While PCIe Gen 3 NVMe drives were in no way slow, technology always finds a way to improve itself even if the need is not felt at the moment.
-PCIe Gen 3 SSDs tend to cap out at around 3500 MB/s sequential read speeds, while the newer PCIe Gen 4 drives can deliver sequential read speeds of up to an eye-searing 5000 MB/s with write speeds not far off either.
+While PCIe Gen 3 NVMe drives were in no way slow, the technology always finds a way to improve itself even if the need is not felt at the moment.
+PCIe Gen 3 SSDs tend to cap out at around 3500 MB/s sequential read speeds, while the PCIe 4.0 SSD options can deliver sequential read speeds of up to an eye-searing 5000 MB/s with write speeds not far off either.
 These drives do require active cooling in most scenarios, and many of them ship with included heatsinks as well.
 You will also need a PCIe Gen 4 M.2 slot in either a B550 or an X570 motherboard from AMD as of the time of writing.

 1. Corsair Force MP600

 Capacity: 500GB, 1TB, 2TB | NAND Flash Type: 3D TLC NAND | Read Speeds: 4950 MB/s | Write Speeds: 4250 MB/s | Endurance Rating: 1800 TBW (for 1TB) | Warranty: 5 years